Study spotlights niche market for solo Chinese tourists

-The tourism industry in central Switzerland could benefit from increased efforts to focus on individual holidaymakers from China, according to a new study.
+The tourism industry in central Switzerland could benefit from increased efforts to focus on individual holidaymakers from China, according to a study.

-A report by the Lucerne University of Applied Sciences and Artsexternal link found that guests from China travelling individually in Europe take a special interest in culinary events and that they are like to receive information about new offers via their mobile phones.
+A report by the Lucerne University of Applied Sciences and Artsexternal link found that guests from China travelling individually in Europe take a special interest in culinary events and that they are likely to receive information about new offers via their mobile phones.

 The study appears to confirm previous research by Switzerland Tourism that there is huge potential to attract more Chinese guests interested in skiing or in arts.